A free day to get your ski legs tuned in the Saint Foy ski domain. Pick up at the end of day and back to the Auberge for some R&R.

 The nearest airport is Chambery with a 90 minute transfer time.
 Geneva and Lyon are both about 2½ hours away.

-The chalet hosts provide group transfers to/from Geneva airport, which are included in the cost of the holiday (minimum 4 people per transfer).
-We meet at 2pm at Geneva airport on the arrival day so you should arrive on a flight no later than 1.15pm; on the departure day we ask you to book a flight that leaves Geneva airport no earlier than 2pm so there is time to travel to the airport.
+The course fee includes a group transfer to/from Geneva airport.
+We meet at 2pm at Geneva airport on the arrival day so you should arrive on a flight no later than 1.15pm; on the departure day, we ask you to book a flight that leaves Geneva airport no earlier than 2pm so there is time to travel to the airport.

 It is also possible to travel by train to Bourg Saint Maurice (with a Eurostar direct day service from London St. Pancras to Bourg Saint Maurice on Saturdays throughout the ski season.
 Timetables and bookings are available at Eurostar.
 Bourg St Maurice is only 10km from the chalet and the train offers a viable alternative to a flight and transfer.
 The chalet hosts provide a twice-daily pick-up and drop-off service at the station.